laymonage/slides-student-maintainer/slides.md

 # A few months later...

 <!--
-I finished my web development course by the end of 2018.
+After all that, I finished my web development course by the end of 2018.

 A few months later...
 -->